nathaliaari36361AnthonySingleton/minimalfirewall/README.md

 ## Contributing

 Contributions are welcome!
-Please submit issues or pull requests to the GitHub repository.
-If you have questions, feel free to open an issue.
+Please submit an issue, a discussion, or a pull request.
+Feel free to drop a question or discussion in the discussions tab.

+### Thanks to
+@shewolf56
+@Hanatarou

 ## License